 Give us two minutes, and you will be a (rare) educated sheet consumer!

-What is ply, and how does it affect thread count?
+What is thread count?

-One of the first things you should look at next to a sheet’s thread count is the ply of the threads used.
 Ply is often a better indicator of the quality of bedding than the thread count itself because it explains exactly how the thread count was achieved.

 Ply refers to the number of yarns in each thread in a given piece of fabric.
 Single-ply thread means that there is only one strand of yarn per thread.
 Two-ply means that two strands of yarn were twisted together in each thread.

-Thread count for Boll & Branch
+What is the thread count for Boll & Branch sheets?

 After many (many!) weave trials, in which we tested the diameter of the yarn, the ply, and the thread count, we found perfection with these formulas.